About RTD TIG

 Josh Schnell

-Dr. Joshua Schnell is a Director at Clarivate Analytics, formerly the IP & Science business of Thomson Reuters.
-He has expertise in science planning and assessment, the evaluation of research and development (R&D) programs, and in science and technology (S&T) policy, and helps to set the strategic direction of Clarivate solutions.
-Previously, he oversaw a team of analysts conducting program evaluations of research and training programs and developing tools for data-driven science management.
+Dr. Joshua Schnell is Senior Innovation Policy Specialist at RTI, International.
+He has expertise in science planning and assessment, the evaluation of research and development (R&D) programs, and in science and technology (S&T) policy.
+Previously, he oversaw a team of analysts at Clarivate Analytics conducting program evaluations of research and training programs and developing tools for data-driven science management.
 Before joining Clarivate Analytics, Dr. Schnell directed the analytics group at a science management start-up in the Washington DC area, worked in research administration at Northwestern University, and was an S&T Policy Graduate Fellow at the US National Academies of Science.
 He holds a PhD from Northwestern University.

 Program Co-Chairs